 The blockchain solution ensures cutting-edge data structure management and data storage standards that maintain food quality, safety and reduces food waste.

-MediLOT Technologies skilled team has the vision to develop an interoperable decentralized platform, which can be used by the healthcare industry.
+The team at MediLOT Technologies has the vision to develop an interoperable decentralized platform, which can be used by the healthcare industry.

-In the pharmaceutical sector, the company like BlockVerify is working to track the medical products in the supply chains and ensure that patients receive the right drugs.
+When it comes to the pharmaceutical sector, the company “BlockVerify” is working to track the medical products in the supply chains to ensure that patients receive the right drugs.

-In Singapore, another sector that blockchain has benefited is Energy.
-Start-up established in 2017 named Electrify is set to bring revolution in the energy sector.
+Start-up established in 2017, Electrify is set to bring revolution in the energy sector.

 Julius Tab and Martin Lim, the founders of the start-up, wanted to introduce Blockchain technology to change the way the people purchase electricity.

-Using the web and mobile platforms, the consumers can buy electricity from retailers through smart contracts.
+Using the web and mobile platforms, consumers can buy electricity from retailers through smart contracts.

 Compared to recent technology like RFID tagging, the blockchain could be an excellent opportunity for any industry that wants to enhance traceability and visibility across their business supply chain.

 One of the Singapore-based startups, DLT Ledgers, has built the blockchain software for the supply chain industry.
-Also, the company is awarded by CXO Honour with Best Blockchain App for Supply chain award.
+Also, the company is awarded with Best Blockchain App for Supply chain award by CXO Honour.

 DLT Ledgers assures to provide end-to-end traceability records in an immutable and secure way.
 Also, it helps to combat products fraud with advanced mathematical algorithms.

-The blockchain would help various financial institutes and banks to verify their customer’s identities and details in an efficient and transparemt6 way.
+The blockchain would help various financial institutes and banks to verify their customer’s identities and details in an efficient and transparent way.

 Blockchain Incubator Programme Launched in Singapore

-Some of the blockchain based projects like a digital market place to trade renewable energy certificates, crypto-currency wallet that works with smart contracts and online protocol that uses biometrics to authenticate identities are being selected for the incubator programme launched in Singapore.
+A digital marketplace to trade renewable energy certificates, crypto-currency wallet that works with smart contracts and online protocol which uses biometrics to authenticate identities are selected for the incubator programme launched in Singapore.

-LongHash Hatch is a 12-week programme that aims to transform five blockchain products into MVP to test in the market.
-LongHash is an International blockchain incubator that has offices in several countries like Singapore, Tokyo, Hong Kong and many more.
+LongHash Hatch is a 12-week programme aimed at transforming five blockchain products into MVP to test in the market.
+It is an International blockchain incubator that has offices in various countries like Singapore, Tokyo, Hong Kong and many more.
 Moreover, Enterprise Singapore has supported the LongHash Programme.

-As per the media release, a few factors on which the five projects were selected for the inaugural batch were business model team’s background, their industry experience, technical expertise and on market reviews.
+According to the media release, a few factors on which the five projects were selected for the inaugural batch were business model team’s background, their industry experience, technical expertise and market reviews.